contao/docs/docs/manual/introduction/_index.en.md

 weight: 1
 ---

-## Manual for Contao 4
+## Manual for Contao

-This is the official manual for users and developers.
+This is the official manual for users.

 ### Licence